Essentials of Mental Health Nutrition

 After you enroll this course, we will send you a printed* copy of my latest book "The Good Mood Kitchen" for free ($24.95 value!)
 Don't forget to claim your bonus by filling in your address within the course pages.
 Click here for more information about The Good Mood Kitchen.

-Dr. Leslie Korn is a renowned expert in mental health nutrition and traumatology and has provided over 50,000 hours of clinical care in nutrition, bodywork and psychotherapy.
+Dr. Leslie Korn is a renowned expert in Natural medicine and Integrative Medicine for mental health and chronic physical illness.
+She has provided over 50,000 hours of clinical care by integrating in nutrition, herbal medicine, bodywork, yoga and psychotherapy.

 Click here to visit Dr. Korn's website.

 This course is an intermediate level course for clinicians in the field of nutrition, mental health and integrative medicine.